School of Nursing and Midwifery

 • Enhance and develop your nursing skills in the safe environment of the clinical skills simulation ward under the supervision of nurse lecturers and clinical demonstrators.

-• From 2023, students in Plymouth can train and practice their professional healthcare skills in an inspiring purpose-built environment, InterCity Place.
+• Students in Plymouth can train and practice professional healthcare skills in an inspiring purpose-built environment, InterCity Place.

 • Experience dedicated masters-level seminar and tutorial support time built around critical reflexivity.